kaif21-cmd/JS_/day21/Day21.md

 ```
-# question 2 Checxk number is integer or not ?
+# Question 2 Checxk number is integer or not ?
 ```jsx
  function isInteger(num){
     return num%1===0; //by formula